pktmasseta/pktmasseta.github.io/_cpw/index.md

 ---
 title: CPW Schedule
-subtitle: MIT Spring 2024
+subtitle: MIT Spring 2025
 layout: schedule
 position: 0
 permalink: /cpw/
 schedule:
   - day: Friday
-    date: Apr 12th
+    date: Apr 18th
     events:
-      - name: "Ultimate Frisbee and Soccer"
+      - name: "Ultimate Frisbee and Soccer Open Play"
-        description: "Join us for a game of Ultimate Frisbee outside on a beautiful April afternoon.
-Or soccer if that's your thing.
-Either way, come to Barry Field for a swell time.
-Beginners welcome!"
+        description: "Join the brothers of PKT on Barry Field for pickup rounds of Soccer and Ultimate Frisbee!
+Open to anyone."
-        start: 3:00 PM ET
+        start: 3:15 PM ET
-        end: 4:30 PM ET
+        end: 5:15 PM ET
-      - name: "PKT Presents: Analise Concert - Live Music & Vibes"
+      - name: "Game Night at PKT"
-        description: "Are you looking for new indie music to add to your playlist?
-Would you like to discover and support a local artist?
-Come to PKT this Friday Night for a live performance from <a href='https://www.instagram.com/analise.music' target='_blank'>Analise</a>!
-Food will be provided!
+        description: "A Smash Tournament, VR headsets, and board games galore.
+Come and play some of PKT's favorite games!
 Call 321-PKT-LINE for a ride."
         start: 8:00 PM ET
         end: 11:00 PM ET
   - day: Saturday
-    date: Apr 13th
+    date: Apr 19th
     events:
-      - name: "PKT Poker Tournament"
+      - name: "PKT PoKer Tournament"
-        description: "Feeling lucky?
-Join us at PKT for our annual Poker Tournament!
-All are welcome, beginners or advanced.
-We'll be giving out hundreds of dollars of prizes (3D Printer, Apple Watch, JBL Speaker, and more).
+        description: "Want to play poker and win from a prize pool of headphones, monitors, speakers, and 3D printers?
+Join the brothers of Phi Kappa Theta at our historic, annual Poker Tournament!
+All skill levels welcome.
 Call 321-PKT-LINE for a ride."
         start: 8:00 PM ET
         end: 11:00 PM ET
-      - name: "Late Night Desserts"
+      - name: "Late Night Desserts at PKT"
-        description: "Got a sweet tooth?
-Join us at PKT for a course of late night desserts curated by our star dessert chefs.
+        description: "Milkshakes, Cookies, Brownies!
+What could be better after a long weekend of exhausting events?
+Join us at PKT for some delectable desserts!
 Call 321-PKT-LINE for a ride."
         start: 11:00 PM ET
         end: 1:00 AM ET
 ---